Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Get-AzResource.md

 ```

 ### -ResourceGroupName
-The resource group with the resources to get.
+The name of the resource group containing the resource to get.
+The name is case insensitive.

 ```yaml
 Type: System.String